-2016 was an interesting year, on the one hand, I was able to work on some interesting and potentially life-changing projects.
-Looking back, I was able to do a fair bit of product design and brand work, notably for the Thumbs Up campaign, Polyn Skincare, Lemon Lounge, Earthly Labs, The Vessel Art Experience, Time for Tacos, and Sun Wax Co.
+2016 was fun and challenging.
+I was able to work on some interesting and potentially life-changing projects doing a fair bit of product design and brand work, notably working with the Austin mayor on the Thumbs Up campaign.
+Edible Polyn Skincare, Lemon Lounge, Earthly Labs, The Vessel Art Experience, Time for Tacos, and Sun Wax Co.

 Executive leadership, board leadership, public speaking, creative direction, brand strategy, experience design, non-profits, startups, UX, UI, brand workshops, web/mobile, packaging, product, environmental, terrestrial, 3D, digital 2D, concept art, storyboards, graphic design, and illustration.

 Interests, Volunteer, Investment

 I'm lucky to be able to incorporate many of my outside interests into my work, including Illustration, adventuring/travel, fine art, engaging kids & families, non-profits and other civic-minded work.
 I've proudly invested in Verde Camp, Stag Provisions, Fleet Coffee, Blue Avocado, and Earthly.